karansikka1/Foodx/README.md

 * Fine-grained Classes: The classes are fine-grained and visually similar.
 For example, the dataset has 15 different types of cakes, and 10 different types of pastas.

-* Noisy Data: Since the training images are crawled from web search engines, they often include images of raw ingredients or processed and packaged food items.
+* Noisy Data: Since the training images are crawled from the web, they often include images of raw ingredients or processed and packaged food items.
 This is refered to as cross-domain noise.
 Further, due to the fine-grained nature of food-categories, a training image may either be incorrectly labeled into a visually similar class or be annotated with with a single label despite having multiple food items.

 This competition is part of the fine-grained visual-categorization workshop ([FGVC5 workshop](https://sites.google.com/view/fgvc5/home)) at [CVPR 2018](http://cvpr2018.thecvf.com/).
 The winners of the challenge will be invited to present their work at the FGVC5 workshop.